TokaLab/github.io/pages/SimPla/SimPla_edu.md

   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js">
 </script>

-# SimPla - Simulated Plasma
+# SimPla - Simulated Plasma using MATLAB_edu module

-SimPla is a tool for simulating plasma behavour using a single-fluid model in a tokamak, for example to solve a plasma equilibrium problem.
+SimPla is a tool for simulating plasma behaviour using a single-fluid model in a tokamak, for example to solve a plasma equilibrium problem.
+In this page, a brief description to explain how to use the MATLAB_edu version, developed using a non-object oriented framework, is presented.
+Please note that this version is though for students approaching to plasma equilibrium, while the object oriented framework (MATLAB or Python versions) are more flexible and well-structured.

 ## MATLAB Guide